 EEG’s test brain wave activity, so they can give an indication to your primary physician if there are neurological implications to your head pain.
 If so, it might be recommended that you see a neurologist.LEARN MORE

-Migraines can be the most debilitating type of headache.
+Many patients with a TBI suffer from intense headaches, called migraines.
+They can be the most debilitating type of headache.
 Migraine symptoms include nausea, vomiting, sensitivity to light and sound, and intense head pain.
 Migraine sufferers may experience migraines from just a few times a year to more frequently such as several times a month.
 These debilitating headaches can affect daily life.
-Until symptoms subside, migraine sufferers are often unable to work, care for families, or simply function.
+Until symptoms subside, migraine sufferers are often unable to work, care for families, or simply function as they normally would.

 For the best results, turn to the experienced and highly qualified head trauma specialists at AICA for diagnosis and treatment of head pain, specifically a traumatic brain injury.